Magnetizing weak links by time-dependent spin-orbit interactions: momentum conserving and non-conserving processes: introduction

 Spin splitting induced by temporal shape modulations of various parts of junctions, i.e., ``pumping", has been proposed in several papers, with or without additional application of DC or AC magnetic fields, see, for example, Refs. \cite{Sharma2003, Watson2003, Governale2003, Avishai2010, Fajardo2017,Hernangomez2020}.
 More recent publications study spin pumping into an anisotropic Dirac electron system, generated by shining microwave irradiation on an adjacent ferromagnetic insulator \cite{Funato2022}, or propose to exploit surface states of three-dimensional topological insulators: the spin-momentum locking induces surface spin-density accumulations due to applied electric fields \cite{Asgharpour2020}.

-A rotating electric field inducing spin-orbit coupling can result from two external fields along perpendicular directions, which are normal to the cylindrical wire (lying along $\hat{\bf x}$), see Fig. \ref{sys}.
-Such fields, rotating with frequency $\Omega$ (using $\hbar=1$ units), are represented by
+A rotating electric field inducing spin-orbit coupling can result from two external fields along perpendicular directions, which are normal to the cylindrical wire (lying along $\hat{\bf x}$), see Fig.~\ref{sys}.
+Once the spin-orbit Rashba interaction is established in the weak links, the tunneling amplitudes governing them are each augmented by a phase factor, $e^{i\varphi_{\rm AC}}$, known as the Aharonov-Casher phase factor.

+The Aharonov-Casher phase, $\varphi_{\rm AC}$, is due to the interaction between the magnetic moment (spin) of an electron and its orbital motion in an electric field \cite{AC1984}.
+(It is dual to the perhaps more well-known Aharonov-Bohm phase that results from the movement of a charged particle --- such as an electron --- in a magnetic field.)

+To understand the physics behind the Aharonov-Casher phase, it is useful to consider the classical analog where a particle carrying magnetic moment ${\boldsymbol \mu}$ moves along a certain trajectory in space \cite{LTPreview}.
+If an electric field $\bf E$ is switched on, the magnetic moment will start to precess, which can be understood as follows.
+For simplicity, let the electric field be due to a static charge $q$.
+Then, in the rest frame of the moving particle, it sees a current due to the charge, which in this frame is moving.
+The magnetic moment will interact with the magnetic field $\bf B$ generated by this current and start to precess.
+The interaction energy is given by the usual Zeeman term,

+where $m$ is the mass of the classical particle and $\bf p$ its momentum.
+The generalization of Eq.~(\ref{eq1}) to the case of electrons needs a quantum mechanical and relativistic formulation.
+The result is the same but with the classical magnetic moment $\boldsymbol \mu$ replaced by the magnetic momentum operator $-\mu^{}_B {\boldsymbol \sigma}$, where $\mu^{}_B=e\hbar/(2m)$ is the Bohr magneton and $\boldsymbol \sigma$ is the vector of Pauli matrices operating on spin space.
+From Eq.~(\ref{eq1}) it is obvious that one can define an effective spin-orbit magnetic field \cite{Jaber},

+which is perpendicular to both the electric field and the momentum of the particle.
+Note that Eq. (\ref{eq2}) is derived for electrons, which are quantum particles with spin 1/2.
+This leads to a difference compared to Eq. (\ref{eq1}) by the Thomas factor 1/2, due to a relativistic correction to the spin-orbit coupling \cite{Jaber}.

+Quantum mechanically, one has to consider an electron propagating through the nanowire in Fig.~1 as a plane wave attached to a spinor.
+It is easy to show that the wave function propagating along the channel accumulates an extra phase factor,

+We arrive at this result by noting that the momentum of an electron that enters the spin-orbit active channel has to shift, ${\bf p} \to {\bf p} + \delta{\bf p}$, to compensate for the spin-orbit interaction energy of Eq.~(\ref{eq1}) and preserve the total energy.
+The corresponding extra phase $\int \delta {\bf p} \cdot d{\bf r}$, the Aharonov-Casher phase, is given by Eq.~(\ref{eq3}).